bharath12345/bharath12345.github.io/_posts/2014-10-17-functional-conference-random-notes.md

 Daniel urged us to think how we *learn*.
 And thereby also think about how we *teach*.
 We don't learn by knowing the rules.
 We don't learn when someone tells us a definition of something.
 We learn by realising things bit-by-bit.
 We learn by building small things and making them bigger.
 We learn by looking at things built by others.
 We learn slowly.
 We learn more by observation than by anything else.
 And Daniel taught this to a roomful of adults.
 By showing us Donald Duck cartoons and explaining us pythagoras theorem.
 I became a dad just few weeks ago - And I can only thank Daniel for this talk.
 I learnt immensely.

 #### Epilogue
+In between the sessions I had a chance to meet and discuss with Kishore Nallan, Debasis Ghosh, Venkat Subramaniam and many others.
+Except ThoughtWorks I don't think the conference had many representatives from the established big companies - which in itself was a boon as I got to hear and know so much happening in the startup/small-company world (that smaller companies are riding the wave of newer technologies must come as a no surprise).
+The value of a conference does not lie just in the sessions but also in realising a few things like these iin-between.
+I also ran into some of my old acquaintances and it was every second worth of my time to come to know of their new technical endeavours and the fate/trajectory of those that we shared long ago!

+**Functional Conference was a wonderful conference.
+Am glad that I was there.**